-Grounded in a vision that embraces authoritative Torah texts and our ethical tradition, with the overarching goal of preparing students to engage meaningfully and successfully in the contemporary world of business, in Fall 2015 the Sy Syms School proudly announced an especially designed Jewish Studies curriculum for its undergraduate business students.
-The new curriculum focuses on preparing students to integrate contemporary Jewish values and thought into their professional lives, as they launch their careers in finance, accounting, marketing, management, data analytics, entrepreneurship, law, and beyond.
+Grounded in a vision that embraces authoritative Torah texts and our ethical tradition, with the overarching goal of preparing students to engage meaningfully and successfully in the contemporary world of business, the Sy Syms School is proud to announce an especially designed Jewish Studies curriculum for its Undergraduate Business Students.
+The new curriculum will focus on preparing students to integrate contemporary Jewish values and thought into their professional lives, as they launch their careers in finance, accounting, marketing, management, data analytics, entrepreneurship, law, and beyond.
 The distribution of the requirement is as follows:

 - Jewish Engagements

 - Jewish Values in the Contemporary World

 - Jewish Public Policy

 - Business and Jewish Law

 - Two Hebrew courses with numbers ending in -05 and -06.

 All students should take Hebrew language in their first year on campus.